-- · Help each of us to prepare and embrace Your heart and calling. - · Direct our learning and our steps. - Enable each of us to grow into becoming a ministering person. - · Strengthen our resolve, but help us to cultivate tender hearts.
+- · Help each of us to prepare and embrace Your heart and calling. - · Direct our learning and our steps. - · Enable each of us to grow into becoming a ministering person. - · Strengthen our resolve, but help us to cultivate tender hearts.

-After prayer, take 30 seconds to share the materials with everyone that they should review before the next meeting.
-After sharing the materials and prayer points, dismiss the group to a time of fellowship and refreshments, if available.
+Notes: After sharing the materials and prayer, take 30 seconds to e materials with everyone y should review before After sharing the materials and prayer points, dismiss the group to a time of fellowship and refreshments, if available.

+66

+if available.

+he next meeting.

+are mean meeting.

+-

 This should feel weighty.
 Everyone should understand that this commitment puts them on course to become active and effective in cancer care ministry (not to be confused with full-time or credentialed ministry).